How to deal with Banksia and Grevillea pests

 How to Make Grevilleas Bloom More (While Avoiding Pests)

 A blooming Grevillea is a happy one—but if it’s not flowering, pests or stress might be the cause.
-Please make sure it gets full sun, low-phosphorus native fertiliser, and a light prune after flowering.
+Please ensure it gets full sun, low-phosphorus native fertiliser, and a light prune after flowering.
 Grevilleas flowers on new growth, so keep them tidy and stress-free to get more blooms and fewer bugs.

 Banksia vs. Grevillea Flowering Problems and Pest Issues